MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 ### $(i)$ Model Initialisation / Spin-up

 In particular for subsurface investigations, it is customary to precede a simulation with an initialisation phase / spin-up to attain steady-state conditions.
-Therefore, by setting `model_spin_up == True` and stating an inital timestamp in datetime format [yyyy-mm-dd hh:mm], the user can specify an initial time period of the simulation where output variable data is neither aggregated nor recorded.
+Therefore, by setting <br> `model_spin_up == True` and stating an inital timestamp in datetime format [yyyy-mm-dd hh:mm], the user can specify an initial time period of the simulation where output variable data is neither aggregated nor recorded.

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />